HL7/data-access-policies/input/pagecontent/index.md

-This is the Security WG, FHIR data-access-policy **sandbox** Implementation Guide.
+This is the Security WG, FHIR data-access-policy **incubator** Implementation Guide.
+This guide is the formal location for the FHIR R6 [Permission](StructureDefinition-Permission.html) "Additional" Resource.

 <div markdown="1" class="stu-note">
 This documentation and set of artifacts are still undergoing development.
 This content is only for informative purposes.

+Due to SUSHI not yet supporting profiling of an Additional Resource, all profiles and examples have been commented out.
 </div>

 The top menu allows quick navigation to the different sections, and a [Table of Contents](toc.html) is provided with the entire content of this Implementation Guide.
 (Be aware that some pages have multiple tabs).

 ### Use-Case analysis

-This IG purpose is to include use-case analysis to enable the FHIR [Permission]({{site.data.fhir.path}}permission.html) resource to mature.
+This IG purpose is to include use-case analysis to enable the FHIR [Permission](StructureDefinition-Permission.html) resource to mature.
 These use-cases will confirm where the Permission resource is properly constructed, where updates are needed, and where core extensions and vocabulary are needed.

 The use-cases and analysis are found on these pages: